logan-markewich/llama_index_starter_pack/README.md

 - streamlit_vector (runs on localhost:8501)
   - `streamlit run streamlit_demo.py`
-  - creates a simple UI using streamlit and GPTSimpleVectorIndex
+  - creates a simple UI using streamlit and VectorStoreIndex
   - loads text from the documents folder (using `st.cache_resource`, so it only loads once)
   - provides an input text-box and a button to run the query
   - the string response is displayed after it finishes
-  - want to see this example in action?
-Check it out [here](https://huggingface.co/spaces/llamaindex/llama_index_vector_demo)

 - streamlit_sql_sandbox (runs on localhost:8501)
   - `streamlit run streamlit_demo.py`
   - creates a streamlit app using a local SQL database about restaurant inspections in San Francisco ([data sample](https://docs.google.com/spreadsheets/d/1Ag5DBIviYiuRrt2yr3nXmbPFV-FOg5fDH5SM3ZEDnpw/edit#gid=780513932))
   - The "Setup" tab allows you to configure various LLM and LLama Index settings
-  - The "Llama Index" tab demos some basic Text2SQL capabilities using only Llama Index
+  - The ""Single-Shot Query" tab demos some basic Text2SQL capabilities using only Llama Index
-  - The "Langchain+Llama Index" tab uses a custom langchain agent, and uses the SQL index from Llama Index as a tool during conversations.
+  - The ""Agent + Chat History" tab uses a llamaindex agent, and uses the SQL index from Llama Index as a tool during conversations.
-  - Check out the huggingface space [here!](https://huggingface.co/spaces/llamaindex/llama_index_sql_sandbox)

 - streamlit_term_definition (runs on localhost:8501)
   - `streamlit run streamlit_demo.py`